jfroom/jfmk-auth/README.md

 `docker-compose up` Build the docker images, install dependencies, and start the services.

 Once the docker services are build and running, the web service will occupy the current terminal with the running puma server log.
-Open a new terminal instance to issue any additional commands, or run the prior command in detached mode `docker-compose up -d` to free the current terminal session (more on that below).
+Open a new terminal instance to issue any additional commands.

 `docker-compose exec web bin/setup` Set up the database.